 In the space of one match, the WWE showed just why I love them and hate them all at the same time.

-This was easily the best bout of the night, and one of the best that the company has put on either show in quite a while.
+This was easily the best bout of last night’s WWE RAW and one of the best that the company has put on either show in quite a while.
 It was obvious to me that Rey had suddenly remembered that he’d left his oven on at home as from the first bell he was in overdrive, wanting to get the job done quickly so he could get back before his house burned down.

 He battered Andrade from pillar to post and it was the type of fast-paced, non-stop action that was reminiscent of Mysterio in his pomp.